miklevin/MikeLev.in/_posts/2025-09-15-sovereign-ai-symbiosis-skill-based.md

 **Me**: Yup.
 A to-do list that compels me forward.
-And I think that needs to be right on the homepage of the Pipulate app itself, or at least as 1 of the choices in a ~7-item drill-down menu, haha!
+And I think that needs to be right on the homepage of the Pipulate app itself, or at least as 1 of the choices in a ~7-item drill-down menu, ahaha!
 Currently it's the roles app.
 Here, let me show you.
 I really want to un-hardware the Roles CRUD app from being the Pipulate http://localhost:5001/ default index homepage but you can see I coded myself into that corner.
 What's my strategy for putting an app name into the configuration file?
-You can also see how mangled my `foo_files.py` is in terms of file-paths since my weekend work, haha!
+You can also see how mangled my `foo_files.py` is in terms of file-paths since my weekend work, ahaha!
 But I'll get to that later.
 I'm more interested in your thoughts on a configurable homepage to be anything from the `apps/` folder.